isomerpages/nlb-mobile-guide/_get-started-with/quick-guide-to-the-new-nlb-mobile-app.md

         <label for="acc13">How do I return eBooks / Audiobooks?</label>
 <div class="new-accordion-content">
   <p>One of the most convenient features of borrowing eBooks / Audiobooks is that they will be returned automatically after 21 days.
 But if you are done with them before the 21-day loan period is up, you can also return them earlier so that another person can enjoy them sooner.</p>
-<p>Just go to the ‘Account’ tab on the bottom right corner, then &lsquo;eBook Loans&rsquo;, and select the title you wish to return.
-You will see the option to &lsquo;Return Title Early&rsquo; under the title&rsquo;s cover image.</p>
+<p>Just go to the ‘Account’ tab on the bottom right corner, then ‘eBook Loans’, and select the title you wish to return.
+You will see the option to ‘Return Title Early’ under the title’s cover image.</p>
 </div>